SkillsGen/CV/index.md

     This uses a greatly expanded version of the audio processing code of wave and filters to produce a fully functional subtractive synthesizer, coded entirely in c++ with the dear imgui library as the UI.
     ![SubSynth](https://github.com/SkillsGen/CV/blob/master/subsynth.PNG?raw=true "SubSynth")
   - **_Cryptid_** (C++)
-    Cryptid is a fully encrypted chat program written in c++ for maximum compatibability, it supports voice chat with the Opus codec, images and video with the VPX codecs.
+    Cryptid is a fully encrypted chat program written in c++ for maximum compatibility, it supports voice chat with the Opus codec, images and video with the VPX codecs.
 It is extremely performant has fully featured, windows, linux and macos versions.
     ![Cryptid](https://github.com/SkillsGen/CV/blob/master/cryptid.PNG?raw=true "Cryptid")
   - **_cgrad_** (C)
     This is a single header file library that allows you to build up a mathematical expression as a graph, calculate the partial derivative of any node and change values.
 Built mostly as a learning exercise.
   - **_cnn_** (C)
-    CNN is a straightforward implementation of a Neural Network.
-It supports most common activation functions and weight initilization methods.
+    CNN is a straightforward implementation of a Neural Network from scratch in C as a single file header library.
+It comes with 3 example datasets: logic gates, ionosphere data and the MNIST handwritten numeral set.

 **Demonstration Programs** <br>
   - **_IO_uring_**